14Hokie14/Thesis-Work/README.md

 Preprocessing Scripts:
 -'KFold File Generator.py' - turns a raw csv file and returns training and testing sets of files for K-fold cross validation
--'Preprocessing.ipynb' - Performs a variety of preprocessing
--'TF-IDF Keyword Extraction.ipynb' - uses TF-IDF to generate key words based off of a panda series (column in a csv file)
+-'Preprocessing.ipynb' - Performs a variety of preprocessing, updated to include removal of non-english words -'TF-IDF Keyword Extraction.ipynb' - uses TF-IDF to generate key words for all rows in the input file